All Products

 image

-The following section describes how to clear the local DNS cache in different operating systems:
+The following sections describe how to clear the local DNS cache on different operating systems:

 Windows

-1. Press Win + R, enter cmd, and then press the Enter key to open the CLI.
+1. Open the command prompt.
+Press Win + R, enter cmd, and then press Enter.

 ipconfig /flushdns